 Ax, Valve, and Stomp

 Clapton recorded Sunshine of Your Love with a Les Paul Black Beauty.
 He used a 1962 Marshall Bluesbreaker (tube) will all knobs set to 10 and through a 4×12 cabinet featuring 25-watt Celestion Greenbacks.

-If you are gunning for an exact replica of Clapton’s Woman Tone, you need to use a tube amp just as he did.
+If you are gunning for an exact replica of Clapton’s Woman Tone, you’ll need to use a tube amp just like he did.
 Solid-state amps will get you close, but they lack the gooey breakup, which is essential to recreate the creamy distortion you hear in the Cream recordings.

 Eric Clapton: From the Woman Tone to Present

-A few years later he shifted to Blackie – a strat assembled from three 1950s Fender Stratocasters by Nashville luthier Ted Newman Jones.
+A few years later, he shifted to Blackie – a Strat assembled from three 1950s Fender Stratocasters by Nashville luthier Ted Newman Jones.
 The iconic guitar that was used to record hits like Wonderful Tonight, Cocaine, and Lay Down Sally was auctioned for nearly 1 million dollars in 2004.
-Believe it or not, Guitar Center was the bidder who got it.
+Believe it or not, Guitar Center was the winning bidder.

-The “woman tone” is undoubtedly the artifact of a stressed amp trying to reproduce loud treble coming from a dark guitar signal.
-Simply backing off the tone on the guitar just yields a dark and flat tone.
-The trick is to completely roll off the pickup’s tone and turn the tone control all the way up on your amp.
+The Woman Tone is undoubtedly the artifact of a stressed amp trying to reproduce loud treble coming from a dark guitar signal.
+Simply backing off the tone on the guitar will yield a dark and flat tone.
+The trick is to completely roll off the pickup’s tone AND turn the tone control all the way up on your amp.